The Jewel in the Crown (TV series): Plot

 After convalescing, Merrick is promoted and assigned to intelligence activities concerning the INA and Indian soldiers who collaborated with the enemy.
 He comes across the Laytons again in Bombay, where Sarah is reunited with her father, Colonel Layton, just released from a German POW camp.
 Merrick is there to interrogate an Indian soldier who served under Colonel Layton, assisted the Germans after Layton's unit was captured, and has been deported to India.
 Merrick gains assistance from Sergeant Guy Perron, a young Cambridge graduate and Indian history scholar, who was serving with an Intelligence Corps Field Security unit; he speaks fluent Urdu and is asked to observe the interrogation.
 Merrick learns that Perron also attended Chillingborough and knew Hari.

 After the interrogation, Perron runs into Merrick and Sarah Layton at a party.
 He accompanies them to Layton's aunt's apartment, where Sarah and her father are staying temporarily.
 Sarah and Perron are attracted to each other.
 Merrick decides to have Perron assigned to assist him in further investigations of Indian soldiers who became collaborators.
 Perron and Sarah both find Merrick distasteful, but Perron has no choice but to work with him.

 After her husband Teddie's death and a difficult birth of their son, Susan Layton Bingham suffers a mental breakdown.
 She is treated in a hospital in Pankot.
 When Merrick returns to the Pankot area for his work, he courts Susan and ultimately marries her.
 Perron later learns that Merrick illegally gained access to Susan's medical records, apparently to learn about her mental state in order to persuade her to marry him.
 Susan's sister, Sarah, opposes the marriage, but is unable to prevent it.

 With the surrender of Japan in August 1945, the war in the East ends, and the days of British rule in India are clearly numbered.
 Perron arranges a quick exit from the Army to return to Cambridge and his academic career.
-Due to his imminent departure, he and Sarah suspend their relationship.
+Due to his imminent departure, he and Sarah consummate and suspend their relationship.
 Sarah's parents also plan to return to England.
 Merrick intends to stay on, having been offered a contract by the government of Mirat to reorganize their police force.